kevinmstapleton/sliver-setup/README.md

 To confirm if you are in the correct session, your terminal should be red if you are in an interactive session.

-Now, simply type `shell` into your terminal, accept the disclaimer, and you can now run powershell commands on your client as if you were the user!
+Now, simply type `shell` into your terminal, accept the disclaimer, and you can now run powershell / bash commands on your client as if you were the user!

 ![image](https://github.com/kevinmstapleton/sliver-setup/assets/59635226/bdbbf84b-ee17-4eb3-a44c-1ba6e713ea1f)